TAMUSHPE/tamushpe-guides/docs/new-personal-website/Week-2/heading-styling.md

     color: var(--white);
     display: flex;
+    flex-wrap: wrap;
     justify-content: space-evenly;
     align-items: center;
-    height: 50vh;
+    height: 100vmin;
     border-top: solid 1px white;
     border-bottom: solid 1px white;

 }
 ```

 This will set all the text inside the header div to white.
 The next three properties will position the elements to be side by side, in the horizontal center, and spaced evenly horizontally.
-The height attribute is used to make the div larger vertically.
+After this, I set the flex-wrap attribute to wrap, which will make the objects that overflow get placed below the objects that would be to the left of them.
+This is done so that whenever we have a smaller screen, we do not tightly pack the objects and it is more visually appealing.
+The height attribute is used to make the div larger vertically, I set it to 50vmin, which takes the smaller length of the viewport.
 I used the vh units as they scale themselves when changing size of screens.
 This takes care of text color and positioning.
 The border-top and border-bottom attributes will set the border of the div to have a solid white line on its top and bottom edges.

+---

+Note: vmin takes the width as a reference if it is smaller than the height, or the height as a reference if it is smaller than the width.
+Also, vmax does the opposite.
+These units will be useful when displaying your website on a smaller device, as screens are not always the same size.

 ---